Religion in Houston: Christianity

 The Roman Catholic Archdiocese of Galveston–Houston, the largest Catholic jurisdiction in Texas and fifth-largest in the United States, was established in 1847.
 The Roman Catholic Archdiocese of Galveston–Houston claimed approximately 1.7 million Catholics within its boundaries as of 2019.
 Its co-cathedral is located within the Houston city limits, while the diocesan is in Galveston.
 Other prominent Catholic jurisdictions include the Eastern Catholic Ruthenian Greek Catholic Church and Ukrainian Greek Catholic Church as well as the Personal Ordinariate of the Chair of Saint Peter, whose cathedral is also in Houston.
 A relatively small Maronite Catholic community exists in the area with about 500 families as of 2008.

 A variety of Eastern and Oriental Orthodox churches can be found in Houston.
 Immigrants from Eastern Europe, the Middle East, Ethiopia, India, and other areas have added to Houston's Eastern and Oriental Orthodox population.
 As of 2011 in the entire state, 32,000 people actively attended Orthodox churches.
 In 2013, Father John Whiteford, the pastor of St. Jonah Orthodox Church near Spring, stated that there were about 6,000-9,000 Eastern Orthodox Christians in Houston.
 The Association of Religion Data Archives numbered 16,526 Eastern and Oriental Orthodox Houstonians in 2020.
-The most prominent Eastern and Oriental Orthodox jurisdictions are the Greek Orthodox Archdiocese of America, the Antiochian Orthodox Archdiocese of North America, the Coptic Orthodox Church of Alexandria, and Ethiopian Orthodox Tewahedo Church.
+The most prominent Eastern and Oriental Orthodox jurisdictions are the Greek Orthodox Archdiocese of America, the Antiochian Orthodox Archdiocese of North America, the Coptic Orthodox Church of Alexandria, the Ethiopian Orthodox Tewahedo Church, and the Armenian Apostolic Church.

 Among its Eastern Orthodox community, the Greek Orthodox constitute a substantial portion and originated the annual Greek Festival.
 The Eastern Orthodox community, similar to Protestant and Catholic communities, operates their own private school.